-This research analyzes the students' perceptions on the influence of teachers' leadership in the classroom and EFL learning.
-It will be determined the profile of the effective teacher in terms of leadership to acquire a new perspective on what should be done during classes to enhance EFL students' performance.
-Therefore, this research focus on characteristics and dimensions of transformational and transactional leadership in an EFL teacher according to perceptions of students from the Language Center of the Catholic University of Cuenca-Ecuador.
-In the development of this research, a quantitative and descriptive methodology was used through a validated questionnaire that was applied taken into consideration transformational and transactional leadership studies.
-The results showed that a teacher leadership has influence on students' motivation and effort to learn English as a Second Language and that teachers have potential to become leaders in an EFL classroom.
+This research analyzes students' perceptions of the influence of teacher leadership in the classroom and EFL learning.
+The profile of the effective teacher in terms of leadership will be determined to gain a new perspective on what needs to be done during classes to improve EFL student performance.
+Therefore, this research focuses on the characteristics and dimensions of transformational and transactional leadership in an EFL teacher according to the perceptions of the students of the Language Center of the Catholic University of Cuenca-Ecuador.
+In the development of this research, a quantitative and descriptive methodology was used through a validated questionnaire that was applied taking into account transformational and transactional leadership studies.
+The results showed that a teacher's leadership influences students' motivation and effort to learn English as a second language and that teachers have the potential to become leaders in an EFL classroom.